-14. USACE decision documents recognize cost risk and uncertainty surrounding implementation.
+12. USACE decision documents recognize cost risk and uncertainty surrounding implementation.
 All cost estimates will carry degree of uncertainty.
 The estimated total for the combined structural and nonstructural features of the Recommended Plan is \$5,894,229,000 and meets the minimum requirements for a Class 3 cost estimate.
 The cost contingencies reflect an eighty percent (80%) confidence level in estimated total project first cost and are intended to cover cost and schedule increase due to the identified project risks and their probability of occurrence.
 An eighty percent (80%) percent confidence level carries some degree of uncertainty.
 Even a 100 percent confidence level carries some degree of uncertainty.
-Changes to assumptions or the basis of design can result in additional risks not currently identified.
-Contingencies were developed utilizing the CSRA, and the computed contingency for the overall project is 46%, with a 51% computed contingency for the nonstructural portion.
-When considering the fully funded costs, the structural portion (West and South Slidell Levee and Floodwall System) represents roughly 51% of the total fully funded project cost and the nonstructural portion that represents roughly 49% of the total fully funded project cost.
+Even a 100 percent confidence level carries some degree of uncertainty changes to assumptions or the basis of design can result in additional risks not currently identified.
+Contingencies were developed utilizing the cost schedule risk analysis (CSRA), and the computed contingency for the overall project is 46%, with a 51% computed contingency for the structural portion and a 43% computed contingency for the nonstructural portion.
+When considering the fully funded costs, the structural portion (West and South Slidell Levee and Floodwall System) represents roughly 51% of the total fully funded project cost.